CSE232-MSU/CSE232/Labs/lab06.md

 g++ -std=c++17 -Wall file1.cpp file2.cpp file3.cpp -o namedExecutable.exe
 ```

 Something important to note, is that __we never compile header files__.
-All a .hpp file provides is a list of declarations to be used by other files.
-It is never compiled and would not show up in the list of files to compile (shown above).
+All a header file provides is a list of declarations to be used by other files.

 ⭐ Show the TA that you downloaded the three files, compiled them, and successfully ran the executable.